 Looking for more ways to market your class and grow your following?
 Our most successful teachers use many different tactics to get the word out about their classes.
 Here are some ideas.

 Permanently Feature Your Classes on Your Website or Blog

 Adding links to your classes on your website or blog is one of the easiest ways to continually attract new students, forever.
 Top Teacher Rosalie Haizlett has a dedicated page on her website that features her Skillshare classes and she uses her class referral links to direct students back to Skillshare to sign up.

-Try posting one of your existing lessons to YouTube.
+Try posting your intro video to YouTube so more potential students can learn about your class.
 Or better yet, create bonus content like Denise Soden as a complement to your classes on Skillshare.
 Optimize the video for search and discovery by including key search words in the video title.
 And be sure to link back to your Skillshare channel with your referral link in the video description.

 Add Your Referral Link to Your Email Signature

 Follow Top Teacher Jen Dixon and put your channel referral link in your email signature.
 This way, anyone you communicate with via email will have a chance to check out your Skillshare classes.

 Leverage Your Email Newsletter